 - Protect yourself from the cold with a warm jacket, a winter cap, and gloves.

-- Wear safety glasses to keep flying snow out of your eyes and to ensure proper vision at all times.
+- No products found to keep flying snow out of your eyes and to ensure proper vision at all times.

 - Wear insulated boots with a good grip .
 Grass can be very slippery underneath the snow!